EricPascolo/CHECK/README.md

         "slave_mode": true
         }

-The *check result* file in conclusion is a logbook of all operation done from this instance of **CHECK**.
+The json above, to increase readability have been exploded over several lines, but in the real file each line contain a json about operation.
+It is not recommended to edit this file by hand.
 Trough the unique ID number it is possible to date back to and group all operation that **CHECK** done.

 ***